 You can view the entire Case File here.

-Now this adds to more confusion, as the bullet slug was defined as a "Steel Jacket", not a "Copper Jacket" as in evidence.
+Now this adds to more confusion, as the bullet slug was defined as a "Steel Jacket", not a "Copper Jacket" like the one in evidence.
 Along with the Walker letter to the Attorney General, suspicions arise to the authenticity of that bullet, that it was substituted to frame Lee Harvey Oswald in the Walker shooting.

-This author has no reasonable answer why it was described as a "Steel Jacket" bullet, however I've seen accounts where jacketed bullets were characterized that way back in the day.
+This author has no reasonable answer why it was described as a "Steel Jacket" bullet; however, I've seen accounts where jacketed bullets were characterized that way back in the day to rifle bullets.

 Be that as it may, we dig further to investigate what happened to that bullet and its provenance to clear up this confusion.

 The letter was written in Russian.
-Marina was questioned on this letter and it was translated.
-At that time Marina disclosed that her husband had attempted to kill General Walker.
+Marina was questioned on this letter, and it was translated.
+Only at that time did Marina disclose that her husband had attempted to kill General Walker.
 With that occurrence, the FBI contacted the Dallas Police Department about the bullet that was still in their possession.
 Lt.
 Carl Day retrieved the bullet from the City-County Criminal Investigation Lab at Parkland Hospital.

-The FBI determined it was a 6.5 mm bullet, however due to its distortion, they were unable to conclude it was fired by Oswald's Mannlicher-Carcano Carbine from exclusions of all other rifles.
+The FBI determined it was a 6.5 mm bullet, however due to its distortion, they were unable to conclude it was fired by Oswald's Mannlicher-Carcano Carbine to the exclusion of all other rifles.